PRACTICAL ADVICE ON INFECTION CONTROL

 Mark each mask with the initial or name of the person it was made for.

-Soak cotton masks overnight in Milton solution, rinse thoroughly under running water, then allow to dry naturally outside in sunshine and fresh air.
+Soak cotton masks overnight in Milton solution or detergent, rinse thoroughly under running water, then allow to dry naturally outside in sunshine and fresh air.
 Alternately place them in to a container with a lid.
 Bring the water to the boil and then turn off the heat and allow to cool.
 Rinse well and dry naturaly

 Make your own using Surgical Spirit and ordinary hand soap at a ratio of seven parts spirit to three parts soap.
 Decant this it to small containers.